badjware/librechat-mistral/README.md

 ## Architecture components

-* [LibreChat](https://github.com/danny-avila/LibreChat) is a ChatGPT clone with support.
-It is deployed alongside a [MongoDB](https://github.com/mongodb/mongo) database and [Meillisearch](https://github.com/meilisearch/meilisearch) for search.
-It is exposed on http://localhost:3080/.
+* [LibreChat](https://github.com/danny-avila/LibreChat) is a ChatGPT clone with support for multiple AI endpoints.
+It's deployed alongside a [MongoDB](https://github.com/mongodb/mongo) database and [Meillisearch](https://github.com/meilisearch/meilisearch) for search.
+It's exposed on http://localhost:3080/.
 * [LiteLLM](https://github.com/BerriAI/litellm) is an OpenAI-like API.
 It is exposed on http://localhost:8000/ without any authentication by default.
 * [Ollama](https://github.com/ollama/ollama) manages and serve the local models.